StarlitPath/starlitpath.github.io/Solutions/Camera.md

 ### Option 1: AprilTag
 This option uses the Camera + Print outs version of the solution.

-The video below is an example of a best-case scenario for this Option:
+This video is an example of a best case scenario for this Option: https://www.youtube.com/watch?v=Bngdi5zPxXc

-<video muted controls style="width:100%; height:auto;" src="https://www.youtube.com/watch?v=Bngdi5zPxXc"></video>

 #### Requirements:
 * For detailed requirements, refer to here.
 The proper method requires much more setup than I could detail here. https://github.com/ju1ce/April-Tag-VR-FullBody-Tracker/wiki/Requirements